 Despite a French sounding name, Le Du is not a French restaurant at all… Le Du means 'Season' in Thai and categorizing its cuisine is a bit difficult.
-It could be defined as Young Creative Cuisine with Thai Roots with touches from many international origins.
+It could be defined as Young Creative Cuisine with Thai Roots and touches from many international origins.
 And here ‘Young’ doesn’t mean amateur – Chef Ton worked for many years in several Michelin-starred restaurants in USA.
 After graduating from The Culinary Institute of America with the highest score in his class, he worked at Eleven Madison Park, The Modern, and Jean Georges restaurants.

-Le Du restaurant is definitely hard to find, tucked in a very narrow soi between Silom and Sathorn road.
-The place is brand new and tastefully decorated with a calculated sobriety to make yourself feel comfortable as soon as you step in.
+Le Du restaurant is definitely hard to find, tucked in a very narrow soi between Silom and Sathorn roads.
+The place is modestly decorated to make yourself feel comfortable as soon as you step in.
 The crew and chefs are very bright and friendly, speaking perfect English, which helps explaining the menu.
 While we were deciding what to eat, we enjoyed some excellent wine from their impressive cellar selected by a Chef Ton, who is also a certified sommelier.

-Most noticeable dishes were the cold 'Allium' soup served with charred leeks and sunflower seeds, a surprising combination of creamy soup with a slightly lemony taste with a faint smoky flavor to it (160 baht).
+Most noticeable dishes were the cold 'Allium' soup served with charred leeks and sunflower seeds, a surprising combination of creamy soup with a slightly lemony taste with a faint smoky flavour to it (160 baht).
 The Conpoy Congee was surprising too... forget everything you know about congee, this dish consists of yolk, ginger emulsion, mushroom chips, and Yunnan ham that you need to mix together to obtain a creamy consistency with a delicate taste (200 baht).
 We could go on and on and try to describe each plate, but it would never make justice to each of these elaborate recipes.

 The wines are wisely selected and even those served by the glass are really above average, making it a great value if you feel like sampling several crus.